python-myway/ablog/README.md

 - all configs are located in ablog/settings.py.
 - it's better to write a .flaskenv file in this dir, then put `FLASK_ENV=development` in the file or you can just type `export FLASK_ENV=development` in the cmd.
+- delete a category won't all articles tied in it, these articles will belong to `Category(name=defalut, author=superadmin)`.

 ##